The Ontario Environmental Bill of Rights, 1993 (EBR) came into force in February 1994. The founding principles of the EBR are stated in its Preamble:

 The Ministry of Education will ensure that the SEV is taken into consideration when making decisions on a proposed policy or Act that may significantly affect the environment and that these decisions are posted on the Environmental Registry, where appropriate.

-The Ministry of Education recognizes the value that Aboriginal people place on the environment.
-When making decisions that might significantly affect the environment, the Ministry will provide opportunities for involvement of Aboriginal people whose interests may be affected by such decisions so that Aboriginal interests can be appropriately considered.
-This commitment is not intended to alter or detract from any constitutional obligation the province may have to consult with Aboriginal people.
+The Ministry of Education recognizes the value that Indigenous people place on the environment.
+When making decisions that might significantly affect the environment, the Ministry will provide opportunities for involvement of Indigenous people whose interests may be affected by such decisions so that Indigenous perspectives and interests can be appropriately considered.
+This commitment is not intended to alter or detract from any constitutional obligation the province may have to consult with Indigenous people.

 The Ministry of Education believes in the wise use and conservation of natural resources.
 The Ministry will support Government of Ontario initiatives to conserve energy and water in its own operations, and to wisely use our air and land resources in order to generate environmental, health and economic benefits for present and future generations.